-Setting Power and Current Budget for UltraScale+ Devices
+Setting Power and Current Budget for Xilinx Devices

-Specify the power and supply current budget for your design before generating the Power Report.
-Power budget is intended for the entire design power budget.
-But the current budget is specified per power supply.
+It is a good practice to specify the power and supply current budget for your design before generating the power report.
+The design power budget is the power budget for the entire device while the current budget is specified per power supply or power rail.
 Use the following commands to specify the power and supply current budget:

-set_operating_condition -design_power_budget <Power in Watts> set_operating_conditions -supply_current_budget {<supply rail name> <current budget in Amp>}
+set\operating\condition -design\power\budget <Power in Watts> set\operating\conditions -supply\current\budget {<power supply name> <current budget in Amp>}

-When Report Power runs, the design power and the individual power supply current are compared with this power and supply current budgets.
-Report Power (GUI/Text) will indicate the power budget margin.
-It displays either the positive margin if the design power is less than the power budget or a red negative margin, if the power budget exceeds the design power.
-If you have not provided a power budget, then the report will display N/A for the margin.
-The following figure shows the Power report when you do not specify any design power budget.
+While running Report Power, the design power and the individual power supply current are compared with this power and supply current budgets.
+Report Power (GUI/Text) indicates the power budget margin.
+It displays the positive margin if the design power is less than the power budget or a red negative margin, if design power exceeds power budget.
+If you have not provided a power budget, the report displays N/A for the margin.
+The following figure shows the power report when you do not specify any design power budget:

-Figure 32: Power Report Without Design Power Budget
+Figure 20: Power Report Without Design Power Budget